CAY Berrechid

 Club Athletic Youssoufia Berrechid, usually known simply as Youssoufia Berrechid, is a Moroccan football club based in Berrechid, Morocco.
 The club was founded in 1927 and their stadium is called Berrechid Municipal Stadium.
-They currently play in National, the third tier of Moroccan football.
+They currently play in Amateurs I, the Fourth tier of Moroccan football.

 History

 On 18 June 2023, Youssoufia Berrechid was promoted back to Botola after placing second in the 2022–23 Botola 2.